TobiasPSP/Modules.dynpar/README.md

 To understand advanced *dynamic* parameters, let's quickly rehearse their simple counterparts: *static* parameters.

 PowerShell supports *static* parameters via its declarative `param()` structure, and it is very straight-forward to define parameters.
-You can even define mutually exclusive parameters by assigning different parameterset names:
+You can even define fairly advanced logic such as mutually exclusive parameters (which work a little bit like overloads in classic programming) by assigning different parameterset names:

 ```powershell
 function Start-Test